 My paintings are about interconnectedness in a vast and ever-transforming universe.
-I play with imagery from Korean embroidery and traditional Asian themes and like a spicy and effervescent kimchee, I use color to ferment love into each painting along with my experiences of world culture, humor, whimsy, and fascination with nature.
+I play with imagery from Korean embroidery and traditional Asian themes and like the making of a spicy and effervescent kimchee, I use color to ferment love into each painting along with my experiences of world culture, humor, whimsy, and fascination with nature.

 My father was a refugee from Anju, North Korea and my mother was born in Kwangju, near Seoul.
 In the 1960s, they came to the US as graduate students living in the Morningside Heights area of New York City.
 When I was born, my grandmother immigrated from Korea to raise me until we moved to Long Island.